carla-simulator/carla/Docs/benchmark_creating.md

 ![Benchmark_structure](img/benchmark_diagram_small.png )

 The driving benchmark is associated with other two modules.
-The *agent* module, a controller which performs in a another module, the *experiment suite*.
+The *agent* module, a controller which performs in another module, the *experiment suite*.
 Both modules are abstract classes that must be redefined by the user.

 The following code excerpt is
-an example of how to apply a driving benchmark
+an example of how to apply a driving benchmark;

     agent = ForwardAgent()
-    experiment_suite = Basic()
+    experiment_suite = BasicExperiments()
     benchmark = DrivingBenchmark()
-    benchmark_summary = benchmark.benchmark_agent(experiment_suite, agent, client)
+    performance_metrics_summary = benchmark.benchmark_agent(experiment_suite, agent, client)

 Following this excerpt, there are two classes to be defined.
-The ForwardAgent() and the BasicSuite().
+The ForwardAgent() and the BasicExperiments().
+After that, we instantiate the driving benchmark with default parameters and execute it.
+As a result of the execution, the driving benchmark returns a summary of the calculated [performance metrics](benchmark_metrics.md).

-In this tutorial we are going to show how to create a basic experiment suite  and a trivial forward going agent.
+In this tutorial we are going to show how to define a basic experiment suite and a trivial agent with a going forward policy.

 #### Defining the Agent